kaidez/kaidez.com/_posts/2015-1-02-filter-with-jquery.md

 });
 {% endprism %}

-There are four link at the top with a class name of `btn-player`.
-Whenever one of those buttons is clicked, a function will run and do a lot of stuff.
+There are four links at the top with a class name of `btn-player`.
+Whenever one of those buttons is clicked, a function perform some tasks.

 {% prism javascript %}
 var getLinkType, getElType, getElNotType;